bayareala8s/Data-Structures-and-Algorithms/Trees/BinarySearchTree/README.md

 - Node `14` has `13` as its left child.

 This tree satisfies the property of a Binary Search Tree: for any given node, all elements in its left subtree are less than the node, and all elements in its right subtree are greater than the node.

+### Real-world examples of Binary Search Tree

+Binary Search Trees (BSTs) are used in many real-world applications due to their efficient search, insert, and delete operations.
+Here are a few examples:

+1. **Database Systems**: BSTs are used in database systems to speed up the process of finding, inserting, and deleting records.
+The keys represent record IDs, and the values are the records themselves.
+Because BSTs maintain their keys in sorted order, they can perform these operations quickly, which is crucial for large databases.

+2. **File Systems**: Similar to database systems, file systems use BSTs to locate files quickly.
+The keys could represent file names, and the values could be the file data or metadata.

+3. **Autocomplete Features**: Many applications (like search engines or text editors) that offer autocomplete functionality use BSTs.
+As the user types, the application performs a search in the BST to find and suggest completions based on the current input.

+4. **Network Routers**: Routers use BSTs to route packets to their destination IP addresses.
+The IP addresses are the keys in the BST, and the values are the next hop information.

+5. **Game Trees**: In game theory, BSTs can be used to construct game trees which represent the possible moves in a game.
+The nodes of the tree represent game states, and the edges represent moves.

+6. **Ranking Systems**: In ranking systems like those used in sports or competitive programming, BSTs can be used to quickly determine the rank of an individual or team.
+The keys in the BST could represent scores or times, and the values could be the individuals or teams.

+Remember, in all these examples, the BST property must hold: every node's key must be larger than all keys in its left subtree and smaller than all keys in its right subtree.